 As utilization of the area for production of domestic livestock replaced roaming herds of bison, the ecological dynamics of the site were altered.
 Often the plant community changed from its original composition.
 Fencing enabled continuous grazing and, in many areas, this led to overgrazing and substantial changes in the vegetation.
 Alterations in the plant community were usually in proportion to the season and intensity of grazing.
 The taller grasses and forbs palatable to bison were equally relished and selected by cattle and other domestic livestock.
 When repeatedly overgrazed, these grasses were weakened and gradually reduced in size and numbers.
 They were replaced by the increase and spread of less palatable midgrasses and forbs.
-Where the history of overgrazing by domestic livestock was more intense, even the plants that initially increased were often replaced by even less desirable and usually lower-producing plants.
+Where the history of overgrazing by domestic livestock was more intense, even the plants that initially increased were often replaced by even less desirable and usually lower producing plants.
+Reduced plant cover resulting from severe overgrazing and trailing by livestock led to wind erosion in some areas.